 The Cabrera case has been extensively covered in the press.
 Both Senator Diane Feinstein and Congresswoman Lucile Roybal-Allard have introduced private bills in Congress to grant the Cabreras green cards.
-See the history of the Cabrera case on our “How to Stop Deportation” page at

 The hardship in the Cabrera case is much stronger than it was when the Immigration Judge first granted their case in 2002.
 If the Immigration Judge again grants the Cabreras’ application for Cancellation of Removal, his decision will be final unless the government attorney again appeals the Judge’s decision.

 Given the strength of this case, this would seem to be unlikely.
 However, in Los Angeles, the government automatically appeals the Judge’s decision in Cancellation cases no matter how strong the case is.
 This should not be the case as most of the government’s attorneys are excellent and experienced advocates, not automatons.
 See the next topic for an example of a recent case in Los Angeles where the Immigration Judge granted Cancellation of Removal and the government attorney did not appeal.